mdabir1203/CursedFractals/README.md

 ## Contribution

 The project is inspired while working with @42Fractol project.
-The codes were generated through Generative AI and thought process was human.
+The codes were generated through Generative AI(Copilot + llama3) and thought process was human.
 If you would like to join feel free to contribute through a pull request.
 Make a DM for the pull request template